QuinjiTech/work/google-tools.md

+# All available options so far by Google
+### Please let me know if you know more

 Google offers a wide range of products and services, each with its unique features and functionalities.
 Here's a summary of some key Google products and what they offer:

 1. **Google Sheets**: A spreadsheet program that allows users to create, edit, and share spreadsheets online.
 Key features include real-time collaboration, various data visualization tools, and integration with other Google Workspace products.